0xcasuwu/boiler/memory-bank/activeContext.md

 2. **Improving Redemption Flows**: Making the redemption process more robust and user-friendly

-3. **Enhancing Test Coverage**: Adding more comprehensive tests to catch edge cases
+3. **Advanced Testing**: Moving beyond core tests to performance, security, and integration testing

 4. **Documentation**: Ensuring the API is well-documented for developers